J0vid/sparsediscrim/README.md

 analysis classifiers that are especially useful for when applied to small-sample, high-dimensional data sets.

+This fork makes one trivial change.
+Currently, predictions on models with updated priors require a full retraining of the algorithm just to pass the priors to the predict method.
+This fork will allow a direct update to the priors in the predict method to prevent the added overhead of refitting in a production environment, like the one I will be deploying in https://github.com/J0vid/FB2_HPO_classification.

 ## Installation

 You can install the stable version on [CRAN](https://cran.r-project.org/package=sparsediscrim):